 Risks vary between industries.
 A qualified insurance professional can help judge your company’s exposures and coverage needs.
 Each new project may bring new liabilities, so you’ll want to make sure your organization is protected if things don’t go as planned.

 BCS is the leading certificate of insurance tracking solution.
-Our app-based platform and team of experts will help protect your business by ensuring your certificates of insurance are in order.
+Our app-based platform included with the self-service and full-service options will help protect your business by ensuring your certificates of insurance are in order.
+The full-service solution also provides a team of experts to verify and correct your documents for next-level risk management.
 To learn more, download “The 9 Fundamentals of Vendor Insurance Review” guide or schedule a demo.